How to Increase VPN Speed (8 Easy Ways to Lower Ping)

 Some newer CPUs have an encryption accelerator mechanism.
 The encryption process in such devices is almost instant and barely noticeable.

 The router you use might also play a role.
 Old routers might not have good processing power and may limit your bandwidth.
-If the VPN is set up on the router itself and the encryption time might increase due to lack of resources.
+If the VPN is set up on the router itself and the encryption time might increase due to a lack of resources.

 Do Not Use Unnecessary Features

-Some VPN providers offer an extra feature that is commonly known as double or multi-hop VPN.
+Some VPN providers offer an extra feature that is commonly known as a double or multi-hop VPN.
 It routes your internet traffic from one VPN server to another and encrypts it twice.
 Even though it may add extra privacy, it makes your internet a lot slower.

 There are also specific VPN servers that can route your traffic via the Tor network.
 These servers sacrifice a huge part of the VPN speed for privacy.
-Tor networks is generally really slow and you should avoid connecting to them.
+Tor network is generally really slow and you should avoid connecting to them.